CarrCE/zerog/README.md

 ## Run Analysis
 In MATLAB, go to your ```/zerog-master``` path, and run the main script: ```analysis```.
 This will perform the same analysis as in the publication (see citation, above).
 For documentation and to adapt to your own data, see the contents of the ```analysis.m``` script.

+The results of running this analysis in MATLAB include a series of PDF figures, replicating those in the preprint, the filtered g-level data, and a tab-delimited file of all periods in the flight.
+All times are elapsed time, and for reference, the start time is: 2017-11-17 18:28:51 UTC.
+The analysis results are also available (188 MB ZIP) at: <https://osf.io/pmhj4/download>

 # License
 Distributed under an MIT license.
 See LICENSE for details.